aws-samples/eb-demo-php-simple-app/README.md

 # Elastic Beanstalk + PHP Demo App - "Share Your Thoughts"

-This demo app shows you how to run a simple PHP application inside a Docker Container on AWS Elastic Beanstalk.
+This demo app shows you how to run a simple PHP application on AWS Elastic Beanstalk.

 ## Run the App
-Follow the steps below to deploy the demo application to an Elastic Beanstalk Docker environment.
+Follow the steps below to deploy the demo application to an Elastic Beanstalk PHP environment.
 Accept the default settings unless indicated otherwise in the steps below:

 1. Download the ZIP file from the [Releases section](https://github.com/awslabs/eb-demo-php-simple-app/releases) of this repository.
 2. Login to the [Elastic Beanstalk Management Console](https://console.aws.amazon.com/elasticbeanstalk)